fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-tagalog.md

-## Coto Sans Tagalog
+## Zoto Sans Tagalog

-Coto Sans Tagalog is a design for the Tagalog script.
+Zoto Sans Tagalog is a design for the Tagalog script.

 It contains 26 glyphs and 1 OpenType features, and supports 27 characters from the Unicode blocks: Tagalog.